ChrstphrHll/npc_gen/students/Isaias Vaalyun.md

 ---
 # Isaias Vaalyun
 ### Description
-- Dwarf Cleric from Kordinia
+- Dwarf Cleric from Aldercrown Empire
 - 2nd year Diplomacy student in Burk
 - long wavy white hair that's plain, Pale Brown eyes, and Dark Brown skin
 - Is Discerning and Hidebound, and has Logic as their ideal
+- Speaks in a strong, direct, sustained manner

 ### Notes